 How will the CRM complement your existing workflow?

 CRM systems typically work with many different tools.
 Ensure the one you choose integrates with the software that is most important to your workflow.
-Common integrations include email clients, Google/G-Suite services such as Gmail, Microsoft Outlook, social media platforms including LinkedIn, Facebook, Instagram, Twitter, and YouTube, and eCommerce software.
+Common third-party integrations include Google Workspace, Gmail, Microsoft Outlook, social media platforms including LinkedIn, Facebook, Instagram, Twitter, and YouTube, and eCommerce software.
 If you rely on apps such as Zoom, Docusign, Quickbooks, Calendly, and other productivity software, you should check to see if the CRM includes those as well.

 What happens as you grow?

-If you plan to grow your business, consider whether the CRM will grow with you and what the costs associated with this will be.
-Some CRMs charge you depending on how many customers and contacts you have which can leave you with a hefty bill as you attract more clients.
-Also, consider how many employees can use the CRM.
-Some CRMs have limits on the number of people that can use them, while others have a minimum number of users that you need to pay for.
+If you plan to grow your business, consider whether the CRM will grow with you and if it’s affordable to scale up.
+Some CRMs charge you depending on how many customers and contacts you have, so you’ll need to budget for expected growth.
+Also, find out how many of your employees can use the CRM.
+Some CRMs have limits on the number of people (users), or you may need to pay for a minimum number of users regardless of how many employees you have.

 What extra features do you need (and will you have to pay for them)?

 CRM software typically provides a ton of extra features.
-These include sales pipelines, marketing automation, email marketing, and more.
-Consider which ones you need when choosing your CRM.
+These include sales pipelines, marketing automation, email marketing, automated reminders and notifications, and more.
+Consider which ones you really need when choosing your CRM.
 Also, be aware that these features aren’t always free.
 Sometimes you will have to pay more on top of your basic subscription for these extras.
 Consider how much you want to pay for your software and choose a CRM that fits your budget.
 The last thing you want is to choose a basic CRM that’s affordable, but then becomes unaffordable when you need more advanced functionality.

 Our free guide explains everything you should consider when choosing a CRM.